BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 - Cauchy's integral formula: Follow the definition.
 It is on line integral, a closed path, Don't over think.
 Although there might be something related
 - Goodnotes - 13 Hours.

+2021-08-22 W12 Reflect:

+- A great textbook.
+Lots of content.
+- Goodnotes - 18+ Hours

 2021-08-22 W12 - Wrap up this course:

 - What is good